jasonheesanglee/kaggle/0000 GoldMedal Notebooks/README.md

 # Gold Medal Noteoboks

-This is the archive for the Kaggle Notebooks that I recieved gold medals.
+This is the archive for the Kaggle Notebooks which I received gold medals.